ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 end
 ```

 Contexts track (or store) the on-device arrays corresponding to tensor nodes.
-Context form a hierarchy: linking takes a parent context and outputs a child context.
+Contexts form a hierarchy: linking takes a parent context and outputs a child context.
 Related contexts that use a tensor node must use the same on-device array for the tensor node.
 If two unrelated contexts are on the same device, i.e. have a common ancestor, and use the same tensor node, the behavior is undefined.
 For CPU backends, the arrays might be stored as:

 ```ocaml
 type ctx_arrays = Ndarray.t Map.M(Tn).t